johe14/forum/README.md

 - Clone the project: [https://github.com/johe14/forum](https://github.com/johe14/forum)
 - Run composer and use the composer update command to install the dependencies.
-- In forum/webroot/.htaccess change ReWriteBase according to your folder structure on server, or remove ReWriteBase when testing with localhost.
+- In `forum/webroot/.htaccess` change `ReWriteBase` according to your folder structure on server, or remove `ReWriteBase` when testing with localhost.

 ### Setup database

-- Create the database, see SQL commands in file: setup-db.txt
+- Create the database, see SQL commands in file: `setup-db.txt`
-- Go to the file app/config/database\_mysql.php and enter your database connection details
+- Go to the file `app/config/database/_mysql.php` and enter your database connection details
 - Login as admin (psw: adminadmin)
 - Run the setup functions for reset user and forum database tables
   - See in menu: Forum/Reset the forum database